GPRS - Overview

 GPRS also permits the network operators to execute an Internet Protocol (IP) based core architecture for integrated voice and data applications that will continue to be used and expanded for 3G services.

-GPRS is a new bearer service for GSM that greatly improves and simplifies wireless access to packet data networks, e.g., to the Internet.
-It applies a packet radio principle to transfer user data packets in an efficient way between GSM mobile stations and external packet data networks.
-Packets can be directly routed from the GPRS mobile stations to packet switched networks.
+GPRS supersedes the wired connections, as this system has simplified access to the packet data networks like the internet.
+The packet radio principle is employed by GPRS to transport user data packets in a structure way between GSM mobile stations and external packet data networks.
+These packets can be directly routed to the packet switched networks from the GPRS mobile stations.

-Networks based on the Internet Protocol (IP) (e.g., the global Internet or private/corporate intranets) and X.25 networks are also supported in the current versions of GPRS.
+In the current versions of GPRS, networks based on the Internet Protocol (IP) like the global internet or private/corporate intranets and X.25 networks are supported.

 The GPRS specifications are written by the European Telecommunications Standard Institute (ETSI), the European counterpart of the American National Standard Institute (ANSI).

 Following three key features describe wireless packet data: